daywiss/statesync/README.md

 null

 ## Disconnect
 Removes all listeners from this state and will stop emitting events.
+Also allows scope to be cleaned up.

 ### Parameters
 none